speedie1337/sfetch/README.md

 ## Note:
 - macOS/Mac OS X support has not been tested (Although feel free to test it for me!)
-- Has only been tested with GNU/Linux
+- Has only been tested with Linux
 - Has been tested with both zsh and Bash but feel free to try other shells